Johnny Kling

 John Gransfield Kling (November 13, 1875 – January 31, 1947) was an American professional baseball player and manager.
 He played in Major League Baseball as a catcher from 1900 to 1913, most prominently as a member of the Chicago Cubs teams that won four National League pennants and two World Series championships between 1907 and 1910.
 He also played for the Boston Braves / Rustlers and the Cincinnati Reds.

 Early years

 Kling was born and raised in Kansas City, Missouri, the son of John (a German-American baker) and Caroline Kling.
 It was expected that he would work in the bakery business, as his brother Charles seems to have done, but Johnny fell in love with baseball.
 By the age of fifteen, he was playing amateur ball.
 He also had an interest in pool, and began playing competitively even as he pursued a baseball career ("Match Game of Pool", 1897, 3).
 In late January 1904, Kling married Lillian May Gradwohl.
-While Kling was not born Jewish, his wife was, and they were married by a Kansas City Rabbi Harry H. Mayer, of Temple B'nai Jehudah, a Reform congregation.
+Whether Kling was born Jewish is a matter of dispute, but his wife was, and they were married by a Kansas City Rabbi Harry H. Mayer, of Temple B'nai Jehudah, a Reform congregation.